 Salt can also cause deterioration of the soft rubbers used in pump seals and o-rings.
 However, salt-resistant pump shaft seals can be used.
 Also, pool lube can protect o-rings to extend their use.

-It is important to keep an eye out for deterioration of any pool equipment you have running.
+It is important to keep an eye out for the deterioration of any pool equipment you have running.
 You should not see salt crystals anywhere in your pool.
 If you see salt deposits beginning to grow on anything, there’s something wrong.
 Give your equipment immediate attention to prevent costly problems down the road.

 While saltwater pools require less maintenance than a traditional pool, owners should not make the mistake of thinking no maintenance will be needed.
-However, with adherence to the appropriate routine or service from a reputable vendor such as Executive Blue Pools, you’ll spend less money and time concerned with the chemistry of your pool and a lot more time enjoying all the benefits.
+However, with adherence to the appropriate routine service from a reputable vendor such as Executive Blue Pools, you’ll spend less money and time concerned with the chemistry of your pool and a lot more time enjoying all the benefits.

 We do Salt Water Conversions for our N. Texas customers.